meteor/meteor/content/collections.md

 }
 ```

-This technique has a couple of downsides:
+This technique has a couple of disadvantages:

 1. Mutators can get very long when you want to hook in multiple times.
 2. Sometimes a single piece of functionality can be spread over multiple mutators.
 3. It can be a challenge to write a hook in a completely general way (that covers every possible selector and modifier), and it may not be necessary for your application (because perhaps you only ever call that mutator in one way).

 A way to deal with points 1. and 2. is to separate out the set of hooks into their own module, and simply use the mutator as a point to call out to that module in a sensible way.
-We can see in the "Forms and Methods" chapter an example of how we do that in the list and todo denormalizers mentioned above.
+We can see in the (Methods article)[XXX denormalization] an example of how we do that in the list and todo denormalizers mentioned above.

 Point 3. can usually be resolved by placing the hook in the *Method* that calls the mutator, rather than the hook itself.
 Although this is an imperfect compromise (as we need to be careful if we ever add another Method that calls that mutator in the future), it is better than writing a bunch of code that is never actually called (which is guaranteed to not work!), or giving the impression that your hook is more general that it actually is.

 <h2 id="migrations">Migrating to a new schema</h2>

-As we discussed above, trying to predict all future requirements of your data schema ahead of time is of course impossible.
-So inevitably as a project matures, there'll come a time when you need to change the schema of its data.
-To do so safely, you need to be careful about how you make the changes.
+As we discussed above, trying to predict all future requirements of your data schema ahead of time is impossible.
+Inevitably, as a project matures, there will come a time when you need to change the schema of the database.
+You need to be careful about how you make the migration to the new schema to make sure your app works smoothly during and after the migration.

 <h3 id="writing-migrations">Writing migrations</h3>

-A useful package for writing migrations is the [`percolate:migrations`](https://atmospherejs.com/percolate/migrations) package.
+A useful package for writing migrations is [`percolate:migrations`](https://atmospherejs.com/percolate/migrations), which provides a nice framework for switching between different versions of your schema.
 Suppose, as an example, that we wanted to add a `list.todoCount` field, and ensure that it was set for all existing lists.
 Then we might write:

 ```js
 Migrations.add({